 Shopify’s POS provides businesses with the option to create a draft order for their customers and then invoice and/or collect payment at a later date.
 B2B Wholesale Hub discounts will also work with draft orders on Shopify POS, allowing you to offer your special pricing rates for orders created in this way.

 The steps in this article only apply to Shopify POS.
-In order to provide customers with a self-serve option to create orders that can be paid for and managed later from your online store, please take a look at our Net Terms feature here.
+In order to provide customers with a self-serve option to create orders that can be paid for and managed later from your online store, see Net Terms.

 Highlights of using Shopify draft orders on POS with B2B Wholesale Hub